THE LAB AUTOMATION EXPERTS

 Applications of Single Cell Colony Picking

-Another application of single cell colony picking is in studying stem cell development.
+Another application is in studying stem cell development.
 Stem cells can develop into other types of specialized cells.
 Stem cells are also self-renewing, which means they have great potential for medical treatments like accelerated wound healing.
 Understanding how stem cells differentiate into specialized cells could help scientists make important advancements in treating disease.

 There are many micromanipulation techniques used for isolating single cells from living samples.
 Often, the technique depends on the sample type.
 For tissue samples, laser capture microdissection or LCM is used to separate cells from tissue.